 - thirdly, obtain a professional Reinstatement Cost Assessment

-Undeniably, if your property is made from non-standard materials, has special architectural features, or if you live in a listed building, we would recommend a you obtain a professional Reinstatement Cost Assessment.
-In any case, there are many independent surveyors in the UK.
-In the meantime, if you need to contact one urgently, you could try Paradigm on 0203-5447259 www.consultparadigm.com to discuss your needs.
-To clarify, we do not recommend any company and receive no financial incentive from Paradigm.
+Undeniably, if your property is made from non-standard materials, has special architectural features, or if you live in a listed building, we recommend you obtain a professional Reinstatement Cost Assessment.
+In any case, there are many independent surveyors in the UK, if you need to contact one urgently, contact Modus360 on 0203 544 7270 or visit www.modus360.co.uk to discuss your needs.
+To clarify, we do not recommend any company and receive no financial incentive from Modus360.

 Replacement of Contents